 · Forgiving only when we feel like it.

 I know that some of those sound harsh, but I am living proof that if you CHOOSE to forgive, even when you don't feel like it, your feelings will eventually follow suit.
 If we wait for our feelings to decide to forgive, we won't get anywhere.
 And guess what?
 Your unforgiveness is hurting you more than anyone!

 Another important aspect of trust in your relationship, is to make sure you are filling your partner's trust tank, even if they aren't filling yours.
 Is that easy?
 Nope.

 In fact, it may be one of the hardest things you will ever do.
 But think about it.
 Are you, every single day, making your best effort to fill your spouse's trust tank?
 If not, how are you any better in being a trustworthy person?

 Just because they may have done something "worse" doesn't mean you're off the hook.
 Do your part!
 I guarantee, your partner will see it.
 Not only will it begin to change your heart, it just might change theirs.
-Do you tend to be more loving towards someone who is loveable or someone who is awful to you?
+Do you tend to be more loving towards someone who is lovable or someone who is awful to you?
 Exactly.
 The same goes for trust.